Lipinski, Weir shine as a top pair at skating championships

 But it may not be too late for a comeback!

-The 34-year-old Lipinksi and 32-year-old Weir are in the broadcast booth for nationals and called the action on Deanna Stellato’s return to the ice after a whopping 16-year hiatus.
+The 34-year-old Lipinski and 32-year-old Weir are in the broadcast booth for nationals and called the action on Deanna Stellato’s return to the ice after a whopping 16-year hiatus.
 Stellato, 33, took a break from her job in the professional world to team with former Olympian Nathan Bartholomay in pairs.

-Instead of tossing the mic to Lipinksi, might it be more fun for Weir to actually toss Lipinksi on a triple lutz?
+Instead of tossing the mic to Lipinski, might it be more fun for Weir to actually toss Lipinski on a triple lutz?

-“You might see us next year,” Lipinksi said.
+“You might see us next year,” Lipinski said.

 “The dance!”
 Weir said.